Questions Answered About L-theanine and Suntheanine

 How does it work?

 L-theanine has a wide variety of effects on the body.
 It promotes relaxation by increasing levels of GABA in the brain.
-GABA is a neurotransmitter that helps soothe brain activity.
+GABA is a neurotransmitter that soothes brain activity.
 More GABA leads to reduced anxiety and improved sleep quality.
 More GABA also increases alpha brain waves, the brain waves that occur when you’re daydreaming, praying, or meditating.
 Your brain produces alpha brain waves when it’s relaxed.

 L-theanine also promotes the production of nitric oxide.
 That helps dilate blood vessels.
 L-theanine is a chemical shortcut to achieving the effects of meditation and good sleep.